olaw0002/knowledgebase/src/knowledge/dataretrieval/index.md

 # Catalogue of site content

-We have created a catalogue of site content (posts and pages) which can be viewed by their names and then selectively imported on to the target site.
+We have created a catalog of site content (posts and pages) that can be viewed by their names and then selectively imported onto the target site.

 Example: